 St Agnes Library

-New York, New York NYC Department of Design and Construction
+New York, NY NYC Department of Design and Construction

 Helpern Architects’ renovation of the 18,000-sf St. Agnes Carnegie library on Amersterdam Avenue revived this historic structure and re-established it as a neighborhood resource.